 The New Mexico Health Security Act

-The New Mexico Health Security Act, which has been vetted by diverse New Mexicans for years, provides a well-thought-out alternative to the current system.
+The New Mexico Health Security Act, which has been vetted by diverse New Mexicans for years, provides a well-thought-out solution.

 What the NM Health Security Act proposes: